ARM-software/arm-trusted-firmware/docs/components/el3-spmc.rst

   - plat_spmc_shmem_reclaim

 SPMC provides platform hooks related to memory management interfaces.
-These hooks can be used for platform specific implementations like for managing access control, programming TZ Controller or MPUs.
+These hooks can be used for platform specific implementations such as managing access control, programming TZ Controllers or MPUs, and validating ownership and security state of memory regions supplied through FFA_MEM_SHARE and FFA_MEM_LEND requests.

-These hooks are called by SPMC before the initial share request completes, and after the final reclaim has been completed.
+Platform implementations are expected to ensure that memory regions accepted for sharing or lending comply with the platform security model and enforce any ownership, access control, and security-state checks required by the platform.

 - Datastore